 Login with your member password below to see your content

-Most towns would struggle to live up to the beauty of its surroundings.
+Most towns would struggle to live up to the beauty of their surroundings.
 Not here.
-Here this little town makes the whole picture even better.
+This little town makes the whole picture even better.

 It's simply perfect.